 Plant an acorn and grow a towering oak tree.
-The plant now and in spring you will have a magnificent oak tree sprouting up from the ground.
+The plant now and in spring, you will have a magnificent oak tree sprouting up from the ground.
 Offering you oak tree acorns is fascinating.
 Merely take a tablespoon and dig a small hole and plant the oak and let Mother Nature do the rest.
-Acorns require absolutely no fertilizer, no maintenance or even water.
-Mother Nature grows her own in the forests and you can too.
-When you plant an acorn, an oak tree will come in the following spring, and you can create a habitat for deer, squirrels and many more little creatures like birds and other small animals to home in.
+Acorns require absolutely no fertilizer, no maintenance, or even water.
+Mother Nature grows her own in the forests, and you can too.
+When you plant an acorn, an oak tree will come in the following spring, and you can create a habitat for deer, squirrels, and many more little creatures like birds and other small animals to home in.
 Our acorns are freshly harvested, and we ship to all states.
-No license required to buy from us, and we offer you the best possible prices on all your planting needs.
+No license is required to buy from us, and we offer you the best possible prices on all your planting needs.

 Acorns, a Miracle of Nature

 We often take acorns for granted.
-Acorns, though, can be quite amazing little seeds.
+Acorns, though, can be pretty amazing tiny seeds.
 They are a miracle of nature right before our eyes.
-From such a tiny seed, an acorn can grow into a magnificent oak tree, providing shade for our streets and habitats for our wildlife.
+An acorn can grow into a magnificent oak tree from such a tiny seed, providing shade for our streets and habitats for our wildlife.

 The story of an acorn begins with a beautiful oak flower somewhere deep in a northern forest.
 From the early days of spring, an oak flower waits until a random gentle breeze one day blows a little bit of oak pollen in its direction.
 This pollen does something beautiful: it'll turn this lonely flower into a growing seed that someday may produce another majestic oak tree.
 Throughout the summer, the seed begins to swell and grow larger.
 Heavier and heavier, it grows until, pushed by a chilly fall breeze, it drops onto the ground.